-Bananas Music, the world’s largest collection of vinyl records, houses over three million titles.
+Bananas Records possibly holds the world’s largest collection of vinyl records, with over 3.5 million titles in stock.

-Bananas Music (also known as Bananas Records) is an American record store that operates two locations in St. Petersburg, Florida.
-Opened in 1977, Bananas Music unofficially claims to be the largest record store in the United States, housing over 3 million vinyl records.
+Bananas Records (on facebook, Bananas Records) is an American record store that operates two locations in St. Petersburg, Florida.
+Opened in 1977, Bananas Records holds claim to the unofficial title of “largest record store” in the United States, housing well over 3 million titles in vinyl record form.

 Bananas Records: CDs, DVDs, & Vinyl